autometrics-dev/autometrics-rb/README.md

 Autometrics makes use of `"prometheus-client"` under the hood, which is the aptly named Ruby client for Prometheus.

-For now, you simply need to add the autometrics gem to your project, `include Autometrics` in any class you wish to observe, and then set up a `/metrics` endpoint in your app that exposes the metrics to Prometheus, if one does not already exist.
+For now, you simply need to add the autometrics gem to your project (`gem install autometrics`), `include Autometrics` in any class you wish to observe, and then set up a `/metrics` endpoint in your app that exposes the metrics to Prometheus, if one does not already exist.
+There is an example Sinatra app in this repo to show how you might do this.

 ### Usage inside a class